 Grades 3-5

-In this program, we discuss the abiotic and biotic components of ecosystems with an emphasis on photosynthesis and the important role plants play.
+In this program, we discuss the abiotic and biotic components of the ecosystems with an emphasis on photosynthesis and the important role plants play.
 Students learn about diets, food chains/webs, energy transfer, adaptations, habitats and environmental changes through discussion and activities.
-Students explore the interactions and survival skills of organisms living in different habitats.
+Students explore the interactions and survival of organisms living in different habitats.
 We incorporated models and live plant and animal specimens throughout the program.
-Includes exploratory walks and outdoor activity, weather permitting.
+Weather permitting there may be an exploratory walk.

 Program Details